 After you have made your first layer looping around the sticks, all of the following layers of the web you will simply be looping around the string from the layer before.

-Also when you start on this 2nd layer you will be choosing the midpoint between the last two loops from your last layer and loop around that.
+Also when you start on this 2nd layer you will be choosing the midpoint between the last two loops from your last layer and looping around that.
 Again making sure to loop it under and behind the string as you are looping it to keep this loop from slipping.

 Now you simply do that all the way around.

-Next its all about decoration!!
+Next, it’s all about decoration!!

 Along with the inside decoration add a string to the top to hang it with if you desire.
-Additionally add strings, feathers, braids, pinecones and really anything your imagination can come up with to the bottom.
+Additionally add strings, feathers, braids, pinecones, and really anything your imagination can come up with to the bottom.
 Go as fancy or rugged as you like!

 Bamsauce, just like that a homemade Nature Art DIY dreamcatcher!
 Make these as simple or detailed as you want.
 You could paint your sticks and buy or make colored feathers.
 Find or buy stones like amethyst or quarts to really jazz it up.
 Additionally wooden or glass beads also make a touch.